twilliams1988/battle/README.md

-Got to catch most of them!
+Gotta catch most of them!